 Basil: is challenging to keep for more than a few days.
 Try putting the stems in a cup full of water, in the fridge, covered with a plastic bag.
 If it starts to turn black, you can pull off all the leaves and freeze for later use in sauce.
 Or make pesto but leave out the cheese, and freeze.

 Beets: The secret to beets is to cook them before you need them.
 Just steam for 30 minutes or until tender, then soak in cold water and slip off the skins.
 Store in the fridge for 3-5 days, and add to a last minute salad or soup.
 Try adding finely chopped orange peel and a little juice to the vinaigrette.

-Cabbage: fresh cabbage iis crunchy and sweet, and is loaded with nutrients.
-If cooking, just saute briefly so it retains its crispness.
-Otherwise, use raw in salads, where it will soak up flavors and stay crunchy.
-Avoid boiling it into paste or soaking it with fattening mayonaisse.
+Cabbage: fresh cabbage is crunchy and sweet, and is loaded with nutrients.
+If cooking, just saute briefly, so it retains its crispness.
+Use raw in salads, where it will soak up flavors and stay crunchy.
+Avoid boiling it into paste or soaking it with fattening mayonnaise.
 See also Red Cabbage…

 Cherries: Cherries should be kept refrigerated until eaten, in a plastic or paper bag.

 Cilantro stores like basil — in water, covered with plastic, in the fridge.
 Do not cook, as heat destroys its flavor.
 Add to dishes just before serving.

 Cucumbers: Our cucumbers are not waxed and must be stored in the refrigerator in a plastic bag, or they will become limp overnight.